ElucidataInc/polly-docs/docs/OmixAtlas/OmixAtlas_types.md

 There are two types of data sources at OmixAtlasses -

 1\.
-Where Elucidata provides all the data to the users and users can find the data themselves and choose their datasets of interest.
+Where Elucidata provides all the data to the users and allows them to independently locate the data and select their preferred datasets.

 2\.
-Where users come to our experts and request the kind of datasets they are interested in.
-Our experts will find the relevant datasets.
+Where users come to our experts to specify their dataset requirements, and our experts will source the relevant datasets accordingly.

 For the first data source, we have a new offering called 'Polly Basic'.
 In this, there are two types of OmixAtlasses -